duaraghav8/datadog-monitor-downtime/README.md

 For example, a deployment job in a CI server like Jenkins could invoke this tool to setup a monitor downtime before killing a Tomcat process that is being monitored for health.
 Once the deployment is successful and tomcat has restarted, the tool can be invoked again to delete the downtime and resume Tomcat's monitoring.

 ## Installation
 This is a stand-alone script and can be placed and run from anywhere on disk.
+The recommended way to run it is inside a container.
 The following Python dependencies must be installed on the system before running the script:

 - [datadogpy](https://github.com/DataDog/datadogpy) >= 0.24.0
 - [click](https://click.palletsprojects.com/en/7.x/) >= 7.0